Varian Data Machines: DATA/620

+Register A serves as the primary accumulator, that is, it supplies one operand for arithmetic and logic operations and receives the result of the operation.
+The second operand for these operations is read from memory.
+The first 2048 words of memory can be addressed directly by arithmetic and logic operations.
+Addressing the full memory range requires the use of registers B or X as an index register or the use of an indirect address in the first 512 words of memory.
+The second operand could also be addressed relative to the program counter P (up to 512 words) or be an immediate, 16-bit value.
+A hardware option could be purchased that added multiplication and division instructions (which combined A and B as a 32-bit register).

+A DATA/620 with up to 8192 Words or memory weighed 400 lb and consumed 500 W.

+DATA 620/i

 The 620/i shipped in June 1967; it and subsequent series were made with integrated circuit transistor–transistor logic from the 7400 series.
 The system was packaged in a 19-inch rack and consumed 340 watts at 120 V AC.
 The 620/F was a variation with a faster machine cycle time of 750 nanoseconds.

 The ruggedized R-620/i was announced in 1968.